meangrape/otp/README.md

 Use `--prefix=/your/install/dir` if you're installing anywhere other than the default location of `/usr/local`.

+We use crypto, so include `--with-ssl` and confirm that "No usable OpenSSL found" does NOT appear in the output of the `configure` stage.
+If it does, refer to [$ERL_TOP/HOWTO/INSTALL.md](HOWTO/INSTALL.md) and/or `./configure --help` to provide an appropriate `--with-ssl=PATH` option.
-We use crypto, so include `--with-ssl` to force a build failure if the necessary files aren't found. _Note the specific instructions relating to OS X 10.11 (El Capitan) above if you are building on that platform._
+_Note the specific instructions relating to OS X 10.11 (El Capitan) above if you are building on that platform._

 Unless you need ODBC ***and*** have installed an appropriate SDK, include `--without-odbc`.